nob13/usql/Readme.md

 usql is a small jdbc wrapper to automate recurring patterns and to simplify writing SQL typical Actions in the age of direct style scala.

 Note: this is Beta software.
-Only Postgres and H2 are supported yet (altough it's easy wo write more Profiles).
+Only Postgres and H2 are supported yet (although it's easy to write more Profiles).

 ## Installation